3- and 6-week sessions

 We require a deposit once we receive your application, so that we can begin to prepare for your interview, and take necessary steps to secure your placement once you’ve been accepted to the program.

-If we cannot secure an internship within the three fields you listed on your application form, we will gladly refund the deposit.
+If we cannot secure an internship within the two fields you listed on your application form, we will gladly refund the deposit.
 If however, we have been in touch with mentors on your behalf to secure a placement, and then you decide to voluntarily withdraw from the program, we will not be able to refund the deposit.
 Your remaining tuition balance is due two weeks after you have received your placement letter via email.

 No. As an alternative source of funding, you might want to consider contacting local civic, governmental, religious and academic organizations, who regularly provide funding for this kind of summer program.
 We’ve had many students who have been the beneficiaries of the funding that these organizations provide.